DanielFDA/BugBuster/README.md

 * email: daniel@email
 * password: pass

-This project is still being worked on by both me and my [duo](https://github.com/albertocerrone)
 <!--
 For my third project in General Assembly's Software Engineering course the task was to, in groups of 3 and in a timeframe of 9 days, develop a full-stack website, making our own back-end using a mongo database and express to handle the data and React for the front-end (using the MERN stack)